martipuigmartin/dataoffice-code-challenge/README.md

 and the response (for example serializing the response in the controller case).
 Also, we can reuse the same action for both Rest and GraphQL.

-#### Why the putCard action don't return the card, and instead calls the getCard action?
+#### Why the putCard action doesn't return the card, and instead calls the getCard action?

 The putCard action is a command.
 By definition, commands don't return anything.
 They only change the state of the application.
 That's why the putCard action does not return the card.
 Instead, it calls the getCard action to get the